 If you reside in the Hudson Valley (NY), have a passion and appreciation for the philosophies and tools associated with Nonviolent Communication and would like to contribute to networking and connecting in our local community, please consider being featured on this page.
 Click HERE for submission guidelines.

-Katherine has a passion for nature, dancing, authentic connection, effective, shared-power community systems & relational neuroscience.
-She is a long-time student of Sarah Peyton, a practitioner of Restorative Circles, and Trainer Candidate with the Center for Nonviolent Communication.
-Katherine has been co-facilitating NVC learning events since 2010 and has worked with teens, incarcerated adults, various community groups and families, couples & individuals in private session.
-She is currently volunteering with a newly launched Family of Woodstock Restorative Justice Initiative Program, guest facilitating an NVC practice group (See No Enemy listed on the EVENTS page) & managing HudsonValleyNVC.org’s website & newsletter.
+Katherine has a passion for nature, dancing, authentic connection, effective, shared-power community systems, relational neuroscience & trauma healing work.
+She is a Restorative Circles practitioner and Trainer Candidate with the Center for Nonviolent Communication.
+Katherine has been co-facilitating NVC events since 2010 and has worked with teens, incarcerated adults, various community groups, families, couples & individuals.
+She is currently facilitating NVC events in- person and over Zoom, as well as volunteering with Family of Woodstock’s Restorative Justice Initiative Program & managing HudsonValleyNVC.org’s website & newsletter.

 Barbara is a visual artist who has trained in Nonviolent Communication & Focusing and offers workshops that combine art, mindfulness & communication.
 She attended the year long Bay NVC Leadership program in 2009 & the Intensive Training in the West Bank, Palestine in 2016.
 Barbara has offered NVC, meditation and circle practice in Buddhist centers, prisons and beyond.